The Geometry of Governance

 The real world is far messier than binary issues, so the problems identified here are a lower bound on the true difficulty.

 Figure 1: Three binary issues define a cube with $2^3 = 8$ corners — eight distinct political identities.
-A two-party system compresses this cube onto a single diagonal line (the “party line”), leaving 6 of the 8 positions unrepresented.
-Voters at those orphaned corners must choose the lesser of two evils.
+A two-party system compresses this cube onto a single diagonal line (the “party line”).
+Under high-entropy preferences this leaves 6 of the 8 positions unrepresented; voters at those orphaned corners must choose the lesser of two evils.

 1. Setup: Preferences as Binary Vectors